Jeder Rappen zählt 2009 – 2018

-We have been running the ‘Jeder Rappen zählt’ (Every penny counts) fundraising campaign since 2009.
-Find out here how your donations have been used so far.
+We ran the ‘Jeder Rappen zählt’ (Every penny counts) fundraising campaign from 2009 until 2018.
+Find out here how your donations were used.

 © Swiss Solidarity

-Since 2009 we have been organizing the ‘Jeder Rappen zählt’ (Every penny counts) fundraising campaign along with the Swiss broadcasting company SRF.
+From 2009 to 2018 we ran ten issues of the ‘Jeder Rappen zählt’ (Every penny counts) fundraising campaign along with the Swiss broadcasting company SRF.

-Many children, families, schools and kindergartens also launch their own fundraising campaigns, thereby contributing to the success of ‘Jeder Rappen zählt’.
+Many children, families, schools and kindergartens also launched their own fundraising campaigns, thereby contributing to the success of ‘Jeder Rappen zählt’.

 In 2016 SRF and Swiss Solidarity ran their eighth joint fundraising appeal “Jeder Rappen zählt”, this time to raise money for unaccompanied child refugees.
 CHF 6,700,124 in donations was raised up to mid-June.